-The MM Business Management – Blended Learning is a 41 credit program consisting of knowledge in functional areas, innovation, entrepreneurship, business research, business ethics and a capstone course in strategic management.
-Participants are also exposed to courses related to Information Systems (IS).
-Upon the completion of the study, students are expected to earn knowledge and skills in general management according to the most current conceptual and analytical development in managerial practices.
+The MM Business Management – Blended Learning program is a 41-credit program consisting of knowledge in functional areas, innovation, entrepreneurship, business research, human capital management, business ethics, and a capstone course in strategic management.
+The participants are also exposed to courses related to Information Systems (IS) and digital business management.
+Upon completion of the study, students are expected to have knowledge and skills in general management according to the most current conceptual and analytical development in managerial practices.
 They will also have insights into developing and implementing sustainable customer value.
-Moreover, they will have soft-skills in aligning and balancing the various and often conflicting needs and demands of the many groups of stakeholders in play: shareholders, workers, community, media, government and the public at large.
+Moreover, they will have soft skills in aligning and balancing the various and often conflicting needs and demands of the many groups of stakeholders in play: shareholders, workers, the community, the media, the government, and the public at large.

 BINUS BUSINESS SCHOOL faculty members bring real-world professional and consulting experience to the classroom, consistently imparting and sharing the wisdom of their experience to the participants.
-They integrate a mix of teaching methodologies including, but not limited to, traditional as well as online lectures, guest lectures, case studies, class and online presentations, summaries, and field projects.
-The participant will learn to develop strong oral and written communication skills, effective team management, and leadership abilities.
-A faculty advisor will also assist participants in accomplishing their theses.
+They integrate a mixture of teaching methodologies including, but not limited to, traditional as well as online lectures, guest lectures, case studies, class and online presentations, summaries, and field projects.
+The participants will learn to develop critical thinking skills, strong oral and written communication skills, effective team management, and leadership abilities.
+A faculty advisor will also assist the participants in accomplishing their theses.

-This program provides a learning environment that offers participants opportunities to develop meaningful and beneficial professional relationships between themselves with the faculty, and also encourages intellectual challenge and exploration.
+This program provides a learning environment that offers the participants opportunities to develop meaningful and beneficial professional relationships between themselves with the faculty, and also encourages intellectual challenges and exploration.